Ramperumaull/ATaRVa/README.md

-                        with a repeat in it. [default: 10] --snp-read <FLOAT>    a positive float as the minimum fraction of snp's read contribution to be used for phasing. [default: 0.25] --phasing-read <FLOAT>
+                        with a repeat in it. [default: 10] --snp-read <FLOAT>    a positive float as the minimum fraction of snp's read contribution to be used for phasing. [default: 0.25] --meth-prob <FLOAT>   a minimum probability cutoff for methylation. [default: 0.5] --phasing-read <FLOAT>
                         a positive float as the minimum fraction of total read contribution from the phased read clusters. [default: 0.4]